prometheusresearch/htsql/doc/overview.rst

 In the scope of the projection, ``school`` refers to all records from ``school`` table having the same value of ``campus`` attribute:

-.. htsql:: /school^campus {campus, count(school)}
+.. htsql:: /school^campus {campus, count(school), /school}
+   :cut: 5

 Projections combine with other language features in a natural way.
-The next example displays the number of distinct program degrees offered by each school:
+The next example displays distinct program degrees offered by each school:

-.. htsql:: /school{name, count(program^degree)}
+.. htsql:: /school{name, count(program^degree), /program^degree}
-   :cut: 4
+   :cut: 6

 Linking
 -------